bit-bots/bitbots_main/bitbots_docs/docs/manual/testing/sim_test.rst

 Test the complete software stack in simulation
 ----------------------------------------------

-- Start simulator_teamplayer *without* game controller (robot will walk in and do it's thing):
+- Start simulator_teamplayer *without* game controller (robot will walk in and do its thing):

     .. code-block:: bash